apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Other filesystems may have stronger consistency guarantees, or return inconsistent data more readily.

+### `FileStatus[] listStatus(Path path)`

+This is exactly equivalent to `listStatus(Path, DEFAULT_FILTER)` where `DEFAULT_FILTER.accept(path) = True` for all paths.

+The atomicity and consistency constraints are as for `listStatus(Path, DEFAULT_FILTER)`.

+### `FileStatus[] listStatus(Path[] paths, PathFilter filter)`

+Enumerate all files found in the list of directories passed in, calling `listStatus(path, filter)` on each one.

+As with `listStatus(path, filter)`, the results may be inconsistent.
+That is: the state of the filesystem changed during the operation.

+There are no guarantees as to whether paths are listed in a specific order, only that they must all be listed, and, at the time of listing, exist.

+#### Preconditions

+All paths must exist.
+There is no requirement for uniqueness.

+    forall p in paths :
+      exists(fs, p) else raise FileNotFoundException

+#### Postconditions

+The result is an array whose entries contain every status element found in the path listings, and no others.

+    result = [listStatus(p, filter) for p in paths]

+Implementations MAY merge duplicate entries; and/or optimize the operation by recoginizing duplicate paths and only listing the entries once.

+The default implementation iterates through the list; it does not perform any optimizations.

+The atomicity and consistency constraints are as for `listStatus(Path, PathFilter)`.

+### `FileStatus[] listStatus(Path[] paths)`

+Enumerate all files found in the list of directories passed in, calling `listStatus(path, DEFAULT_FILTER)` on each one, where the `DEFAULT_FILTER` accepts all path names.

+### `RemoteIterator[LocatedFileStatus] listLocatedStatus(Path path, PathFilter filter)`

+Return an iterator enumerating the `LocatedFileStatus` entries under a path.
+This is similar to `listStatus(Path)` except that the return value is an instance of the `LocatedFileStatus` subclass of a `FileStatus`, and that rather than return an entire list, an iterator is returned.

+This is actually a `protected` method, directly invoked by `listLocatedStatus(Path path):`.
+Calls to it may be delegated through layered filesystems, such as `FilterFileSystem`, so its implementation MUST be considered mandatory, even if `listLocatedStatus(Path path)` has been implemented in a different manner.
+There are open JIRAs proposing making this method public; it may happen in future.

+There is no requirement for the iterator to provide a consistent view of the child entries of a path.
+The default implementation does use `listStatus(Path)` to list its children, with its consistency constraints already documented.
+Other implementations may perform the enumeration even more dynamically.
+For example fetching a windowed subset of child entries, so avoiding building up large data structures and the transmission of large messages.
+In such situations, changes to the filesystem are more likely to become visible.

+Callers MUST assume that the iteration operation MAY fail if changes to the filesystem take place between this call returning and the iteration being completely performed.

+#### Preconditions

+Path `path` must exist:

+    exists(FS, path) : raise FileNotFoundException

+#### Postconditions

+The operation generates a set of results, `resultset`, equal to the result of `listStatus(path, filter)`:

+    if isFile(FS, path) and filter.accept(path) :
+      resultset =  [ getLocatedFileStatus(FS, path) ]

+    elif isFile(FS, path) and not filter.accept(path) :
+      resultset = []

+    elif isDir(FS, path) :
+      resultset = [
+        getLocatedFileStatus(FS, c)
+         for c in children(FS, path) where filter.accept(c) ]

+The operation `getLocatedFileStatus(FS, path: Path): LocatedFileStatus` is defined as a generator of a `LocatedFileStatus` instance `ls`
+where:

+    fileStatus = getFileStatus(FS, path)

+    bl = getFileBlockLocations(FS, path, 0, fileStatus.len)

+    locatedFileStatus = new LocatedFileStatus(fileStatus, bl)

+The ordering in which the elements of `resultset` are returned in the iterator is undefined.

+The atomicity and consistency constraints are as for `listStatus(Path, PathFilter)`.

+### `RemoteIterator[LocatedFileStatus] listLocatedStatus(Path path)`

+The equivalent to `listLocatedStatus(path, DEFAULT_FILTER)`,
+where `DEFAULT_FILTER` accepts all path names.

+### `RemoteIterator[LocatedFileStatus] listFiles(Path path, boolean recursive)`

+Create an iterator over all files in/under a directory, potentially recursing into child directories.

+The goal of this operation is to permit large recursive directory scans to be handled more efficiently by filesystems, by reducing the amount of data which must be collected in a single RPC call.

+#### Preconditions

+    exists(FS, path) else raise FileNotFoundException

+### Postconditions

+The outcome is an iterator, whose output from the sequence of `iterator.next()` calls can be defined as the set `iteratorset`:

+    if not recursive:
+      iteratorset == listStatus(path)
+    else:
+      iteratorset = [
+        getLocatedFileStatus(FS, d)
+          for d in descendants(FS, path)
+      ]

+The function `getLocatedFileStatus(FS, d)` is as defined in `listLocatedStatus(Path, PathFilter)`.

+The atomicity and consistency constraints are as for `listStatus(Path, PathFilter)`.

 ### `BlockLocation[] getFileBlockLocations(FileStatus f, int s, int l)`